bahamapascal/CL-Wallet/README.md

 ### Usage:

+You need:
-You need Python 2.7 (not compatible yet with python 3) and the PyOTA library `pip install pyota`
+ - Python 2.7 (not compatible yet with python 3)
+ - and the PyOTA library `pip install pyota`

 On windows you can just use the "Start CL Wallet.bat".
 On any other OS you need to open "Wallet.py" via command line.
-Iportent: If you start via command line, make sure to use a console that has a width of 140 columns.
+Important: If you start via command line, make sure to use a console that has a width of 140 columns.